 Food sorting volunteers don’t need an advance training session.
 Simply sign up to volunteer, and be present for your scheduled shift.
 You’ll get a brief orientation and training on your assigned task right before you start working.

 Training may be required for specialized administrative or volunteer leader roles.

 Volunteers use the main entrance.
 The receptionist or volunteer coordinator greets you, and helps you sign-in using our kiosk and get a name badge.

 The minimum age for volunteers is 12 years old, except for Family Night on Thursday when the minimum age is 6 years old.
-Volunteers under age 18 must have a youth volunteer waiver signed by a parent or legal guardian.
-Youth Volunteer Waiver.
+Volunteers under age 18 must have a Youth Volunteer Waiver signed by a parent or legal guardian.
 All volunteers younger than age 16 must volunteer with an adult.

-Youth volunteer safety ratio is one adult volunteer for every seven volunteers under age 18.
+Youth volunteer safety ratio is 1 adult volunteer for every 7 volunteers under age 18.

 While volunteering is a great way to teach children about service, before signing up it’s important to assess a child’s maturity levels and ability to listen and follow directions.
 Our projects take place in an industrial warehouse with dangerous operating equipment and safety is a major concern, particularly for young children.

 Yes, community service shifts are available during weekday business hours: Monday through Friday, 8:00 am–noon and 1:00 pm–4:00 pm.
 No weekend or evening shifts are available.